Mueller Files Early Response In Supreme Court Subpoena Battle With Russian Firm

 The D.C.
 Circuit Court of Appeals rejected the company’s attempt to disregard the subpoena last week.
 In doing so, the Appellate Court revealed in documents that the firm in question is owned by a foreign government and that the company was held in contempt of court after it rejected their plea to be excused from the subpoena on the grounds that answering it would violate the laws of its country of origin.

 The connection between the Mueller investigation and Russia was established when a reporter heard someone ask for a copy of the Special Counsel’s filing at the D.C.
-Circuit Court in October, and a Circuit Court judge who formerly worked at the White House as counsel for President Trump recused himself from the case.
+Circuit Court in October, and a Circuit Court judge, who formerly worked at the White House as counsel for President Trump, recused himself from the case.

 Further details of the case could emerge if the Supreme Court accepts the case, as the Supreme Court rarely hears cases on an entirely secret basis.
 If the high court rejects the appeal, then the details of the case will likely remain under seal.